material-motion/material-motion/GLOSSARY.md

 Tools for expressing and building rich, interactive motion.

+## dictionary

+A Language's list of terms and modifiers.

 ## element

 An individual node in a hierarchical layout/compositing engine.
 Synonymous with a View (iOS) or a DOM Element (web).